ausi/cq-prolyfill/docs/api.md

 Reparse all stylesheets on the page and look for new container queries.
 Call this method if you added a stylesheet via JavaScript which doesn’t contain a container query.
 The `callback` gets called after all stylesheets are parsed and evaluated.

-## `reevaluate(bool clearCache, fn callback)`
+## `reevaluate(bool clearCache, fn callback, array contexts)`

 Reevaluate all container queries.
 Call this method if you added new elements or changed styles that affect a container query.
 The boolean parameter `clearCache` specifies if the container cache should be cleared before the evaluation.
 The `callback` gets called after all container queries are evaluated.
+You can optionally pass an array of DOM elements as `contexts` if you only want to reevaluate some parts of the page.